50 Questions You Must Ask to Evaluate the Quality of Your Website

 Robots.txt can be a major issue if the website owner has not configured it correctly.

-One of the things I tend to run into in website audits is a robots.txt file that is not properly configured.
+One of the things I tend to run into in website audits is a robots.txt file that is not configured correctly.

-All too often I see sites that have indexation issues and they have the following code added:
+All too often, I see sites that have indexation issues, and they have the following code added unnecessarily:

 Disallow: /